ocademy-ai/machine-learning/open-machine-learning-jupyter-book/deep-learning/GAN.md

 Illustration of GAN structure
 :::

-Then, one question appears: why Are GANs Are Called Generative Models?
+Then, one question appears: why are GANs Called Generative Models?
--The generative part comes from the fact that the model "generates" new data,
+- The generative part comes from the fact that the model "generates" new data,
-- Usually, generative models use an approximation to compute the usually intractable distribution; here, the discriminator part does that approximation,
+- Most of the time, generative models use an approximation to compute the usually intractable distribution; here, the discriminator part does that approximation,
 - So, it does learn p(x).

 ## Training